 Introduction

-Neurological conditions include some of the most prevalent conditions of modern life, mostly due to demographic transitions and developing global economies.1 In fact, one 2016 estimate found that this disease area was the most common cause of DALYs and second most common cause of deaths globally.2 Despite being one of the most disabling disease areas, neurological drug development is delayed compared with other disease areas, with some indications lacking any established SOC that improves clinical outcomes.3 The difficulties in the development area start with the basic science, where we understand relatively little about disease pathology.
-When these theories are brought into preclinical studies, they additionally suffer from a reliance on animal models that vary significantly in their neuronal makeup from humans and have trouble ensuring that the drug is transported across the blood-brain barrier.3,4 Together, these issues mean that new treatment options for CNS disorders are brought into clinical trials with less of an understanding of the treatment and disease than in other indications, Once in clinical trials, development then suffers from issues measuring the impact of treatments on the CNS, using endpoints that lack validation and are not associated with clinical outcomes, and the long accumulative nature of the conditions that need years to be measured.5 There are additional risks because modifying brain chemistry can impact personality and emotion.3
+Neurological conditions include some of the most prevalent conditions of modern life, mostly due to demographic transitions and developing global economies.1 In fact, one 2016 estimate found that this disease area was the most common cause of DALYs and second most common cause of deaths globally.2 Despite being one of the most disabling disease areas, neurological drug development has proven more challenging than other disease areas, with some indications lacking any established, disease modifying standard of care (SOC).3 The difficulties in the development area start with the basic science, where we understand relatively little about disease pathology.
+When these theories are brought into preclinical studies, they additionally suffer from a reliance on animal models that vary significantly in their neuronal makeup from humans and have trouble ensuring that the drug is transported across the blood-brain barrier.3,4 Together, these issues mean that new treatment options for CNS disorders are brought into clinical trials with less of an understanding of the treatment and disease than in other indications.
+Once in clinical trials, development then suffers from issues measuring the impact of treatments on the CNS, using endpoints that lack validation and are not associated with clinical outcomes, and the long accumulative nature of the conditions that need years to be measured.5 There are additional risks because modifying brain chemistry can impact personality and emotion.3

-These factors together create an area of drug development where investment in the field is relatively risky and has a low chance of success (between 6-9%).6–8 In fact, one review found that CNS drugs were half as likely to be approved as other indications.8 Over time, R&D expenditures have increased in all areas, but there has not been an associated increase in approvals in neurologic drug development.
+These factors together create an area of drug development where investment in the field is relatively risky and has a low chance of success (between 6-9%).6–8 One review found that CNS drugs were half as likely to be approved as other indications.8 Over time, R&D expenditures have increased in all areas, but there has not been an associated increase in approvals in neurologic drug development.
 This has resulted in diminished investment in neurological drug development6,7 and lower numbers of applications for funding by the NIH for neuroscience research.9 However, although the probability that a trial in some neurological disorders will find a successful drug historically is very low, positive results would have a massive impact on the population.1 This emphasizes the need for innovation and research on how to bring drugs to approval in this disease area.

 Generally, drug development follows a phased approach (1-4), each with a different goal and an increasing cost and number of patients involved.
 Briefly, P1 trials focus on gathering pharmacological data, safety information, and the maximum tolerated dose for the treatment in humans.
-P2 trials usually aim to collect safety and dose relationships while also gathering preliminary information on the efficacy of the new treatment.10 Phase 2 trials are sometimes separated into Phase 2a to look at safety, tolerability, and proof of concept11 and 2b to look at efficacy.
+P2 trials usually aim to collect safety and dose relationships while also gathering preliminary information on the efficacy of the new treatment using surrogate endpoints.10 Phase 2 trials are sometimes separated into Phase 2a (which look mainly at safety, tolerability, and proof of concept)11 and 2b (which test for efficacy).
 Next, P3 trials aim to determine whether there are enough safety and efficacy signals to move forward to approval.
 Finally, P4 trials are typically run post-approval to widen the approved population.
 These goals can vary across disease areas, and the phase priorities are occasionally flexible.10